mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 <!-- The depth justifies smaller data size and depth of analysis. -->
 ### Defining Scope and Approach

-This chapter outlines a methodological approach grounded in the general principles of formative intervention and design-based research (DBR), drawing on specific techniques from social design-based experiments (SDBE) and design-based implementation research (DBIR) \[@penuel_design-based_2021].
+This chapter outlines a methodological approach grounded in the general principles of formative interventions and design-based research (DBR).
+To do this it will  draw on techniques from those disciplines including specifically social design-based experiments (SDBE) and design-based implementation research (DBIR) [@penuel_design-based_2021].

-While the previous chapter established the theoretical framework and research questions, this chapter connects those questions more directly to methods, providing a simplified mapping of how the research questions informed data collection, analysis, and theoretical framing:
+While the previous chapters have established the theoretical framework and research questions, this chapter connects those questions more directly to methods.
+To provide a an overview to ground the reader, an outline how the research questions informed data collection, analysis, and theoretical framing follows:

 **RQ1**: *What contradictions emerged during participation in CGD&P activities, and how were they addressed via an innovative pedagogy?*
 Data were drawn from video observations, participant and practitioner interviews, facilitator reflections, and gameplay interactions.
 These were analysed through systemic tension mapping and activity system analysis, using cultural-historical activity theory to frame contradictions as drivers of expansive transformation.